1️⃣ Structure

 Our people and teams are self-managed.
 This is what it means for us:

-• Everyone is responsible for their backlog.
-If they have slack, they should raise their hand to take on more tasks.
+- Everyone is responsible for their backlog.
+If they have downtime, they should raise their hand to take on more tasks.
 If they are overloaded, they should ask for help from their team and manager.